Odense: Palaces and theatres

 Odense Symphony Orchestra (Odense Symfoniorkester), one of Denmark's five regional orchestras, was formally established in 1946.
 The orchestra is based in Odense Concert Hall, which was inaugurated in 1982.
-Most of the orchestra’s concerts are given in the Carl Nielsen Hall, a seating capacity of 1,212 and a large 46-stops organ built by Marcussen & Son.
+Most of the orchestra's concerts are given in the Carl Nielsen Hall, a seating capacity of 1,212 and a large 46-stops organ built by Marcussen & Son.
 First established in 1948, Funen Opera (Den Fynske Opera) was reopened in 1996 after a period of closure.
 It specializes in presenting contemporary operas in Danish.

 Hans Christian Andersen connections

 Remembered above all for his fairy tales, Hans Christian Andersen was born in Odense in 1805.
 It is thought his birthplace is the small yellow house on the corner of Hans Jensens Stræde and Bangs Boder in the old town.
 In 1908 the house was opened as the Hans Christian Andersen Museum.
 It documents his life from his childhood years as the son of a struggling shoemaker, to his schooling, career as an author, and later life, with artefacts providing an insight into his acquaintances and adventures.
 Andersen's childhood home is on Munkemøllestræde not far from the cathedral.
 He lived in the little half-timbered house from the age of two until he was 14.
 Opened as a museum in 1930, the house contains an exhibition of the cobbling tools used by his father and other items based on Andersen's own descriptions.

 Throughout the city there are numerous statues and sculptures representing characters from the stories of Hans Christian Andersen.
 They include the Steadfast Tin Soldier, the Mermaid, the Shepherdess and the Chimney Sweep, the Toad, the Darning Needle, the Emperor's New Clothes, the Sea Horse, the Paper Boat, the Flying Trunk and the Wild Swans.
-There is also a distinctive statue of Andersen in Eventyrparken (The Fairy Tale Park) beside the cathedral.
+A statue of Andersen stands in Eventyrhaven (The Fairy Tale Park), beside the cathedral.
 Sculpted by Louis Hasselriis in 1888, it shows the storyteller with a book in his hand, ready to entertain onlookers with his fairy tales.